 April Mack Steger graduated from the University of Arkansas Little Rock with a Bachelor of Science Degree in Biology and Chemistry with an emphasis in Environmental Science.
-Mrs. Steger joined CTEH® in 2008 as a member of the Toxicology Emergency Response Program (TERP®) including serving as an Environmental Scientist Project Manager responding to over 50 chemical releases across the United States and Canada.
-In 2012, Mrs. Steger transferred from North Little Rock to CTEH’s Kemah, Texas, office as the Manager of Gulf Coast Operations and Major Projects Team with the goals of continuing to provide excellent service and support to clients in the Houston area and beyond in the areas of emergency response air monitoring, industrial hygiene (IH), safety, and environmental sampling.
+Mrs. Steger joined CTEH® in 2008, in North Little Rock, AR, as a member of the Toxicology Emergency Response Program (TERP®) including serving as an Environmental Scientist Project Manager responding to over 50 chemical releases across the United States and Canada.
+In 2012, Mrs. Steger transferred to CTEH®’s Kemah, TX, office as the Manager of Gulf Coast Operations and Major Projects Team with the goals of continuing to provide excellent service and support to clients in the Houston area and beyond in the areas of emergency response air monitoring, industrial hygiene (IH), safety, and environmental sampling.

 Mrs. Steger has experience conducting IH monitoring for OSHA and US Coast Guard compliance.
 Her expertise includes working with local, state and federal agencies to gain approval for work plans submitted through Unified Command for air, soil and water sampling during release events, and developing site safety and health plans for cleanup workers.

 B.S., Biology, University of Arkansas at Little Rock, Little Rock, AR

 Registrations & Certifications

 - First Aid & Safety